 Below are some suggestions and links to help you support your child with reading at home.

 1).
-Listen to your child read their school reading book – by Year 6 most children are fluent readers who like to read independently.
+Listen to your child read their school reading book – by Year 3 many children are fluent readers who like to read independently.
 However, your support is still needed to help them develop their reading skills, especially their comprehension.
-Please try to read with them each day, even if it is just 5 minutes before you leave them to continue reading independently.
+Please try to read with them each day, even if it is just for 5 minutes before you leave them to continue reading independently.

 Comprehension.
 Help them build their comprehension skills by asking questions/ chatting about what they have read.
 Your child will be familiar with the following terminology: